Arts

 green and yellow abstract painting

 The Solothurn artist Fraenzi Neuhaus works in the field of tension between solid structure and flowing life, between artificial, sometimes high-tech materials and organic forms.
 She often refers to her objects as bodies; The viewer involuntarily develops an identification with their own body, which encompasses the potential of life: growth, new connections, changeability.
 As a trained scientific illustrator, Fraenzi Neuhaus incorporates her scientific interest, particularly in insects, pollen and flowers.
 Her artistic cosmos moves between organ forms and microbes, between nerve pathways and digital or social networks.
 Whether as a drawing or as an object – her works create space, open up spaces, let them breathe through transparency and superimposition.
 Plastic pipes, filaments or cable ties create strange human bodies that at the same time remain foreign bodies in the room.
 In the exchange between surface and space, the works are further developed, objects are photographed and condensed as images into ornaments with symmetries and a depth effect.
 Fraenzi Neuhaus develops many works site-specifically in public or company spaces.
-(Text: Judith Annaheim, Curator: Guido Baumgartner)
+(Text: Judith Annaheim, Art Curator: Guido Baumgartner)

 63rd exhibition: Veronika Dirnhofer